 with my secret

 Robin White is the founding editor of AKITSU QUARTERLY and the hostess of the ANNUAL HAIKU GATHERINGS AT WILD GRACES.
-Her poetry has appeared in numerous publications including Modern Haiku, Rolling Stone, bottle rockets, Under the Basho, Frogpond, hedgerow, and Moonbathing: A Journal of Women's Tanka.
+Her poetry has appeared in various publications including Modern Haiku, Rolling Stone, bottle rockets, Frogpond, Woodnotes and Moonbathing: A Journal of Women's Tanka.
 She is also a potter, beekeeper & avid gardener.

 two of us brush painting in turn autumn night